SpainRPServer/launcher/update.md

 # Changelog

-## Version 0.6b
+# Version 0.6b
-- New update mode (more easy)
-- Minecraft launcher preloader
+> This is a beta version and all features listed here are not supposted to run correctly
-- Launch button now should work
+- Check update button now should work (check only when we release v1)
+- Launch button is working and minecraft launcher runs
-- Changelog page working again
+- Changelog page is working again

+> From this version you can now check update instead of downloading it again.

 ## Version 0.5
 - Minecraft preloaded with Mods